 The best part is?

-Flexibility is important.
+But flexibility is important.
 Especially for community banks and credit unions who feel frustrated by the rigidity of automated spreading tools designed for large regional or national banks.

 That’s where FISCAL comes in.

-With built-in spreadsheet templates in a variety of formats, from tax returns to financial statements, spreading a business can be done in just a few minutes, and you can easily adjust cash flow available for the debt service as well as the debt service itself in the Debt Service panel.
+With built-in spreadsheet templates in a variety of formats, from tax returns to financial statements, spreading a business can be done in just a few minutes, and you can easily adjust cash flow available for debt service as well as the debt service itself in the Debt Service panel.
 Flexibility allows you to take full advantage of automation while keeping you in the driver’s seat.